BigPolarBear1/factorization_v3/README.md

 This world is so dumb.
 There is very few people I like.
 I liked my former manager.
 Most people I hate though.
 Like, I actually have a deep hatred for humans.
 It wasn't always like this.
 For a few years when living in Vancouver, I almost became a human too.
 But then humans showed their true colors again in Redmond.
 Reminded me why I hate them so much.
 Some days I tell myself i'm going to fix the world with math.
 But to be honest, humans are beyond saving and they deserve endless misery.
 I can mentally cope with a lot of bullshit direct at me...
 I probably would have gotten over getting threatened with a gun and getting fired literal weeks later and being put in a spot where I suddenly had no more valid visa.
 But then they came after my manager, one of the handful of humans I like... they came after him with blatant lies.
 Now I a m a bear again.
 And I will devour this world, and all my enemies will drop dead.
 I promise you, if you fired my manager, you are going to drop dead.
 Weird shit happens, people drop dead all the time.
 Good luck assholes.

+Oh and I know msft stalks me, bc 0 opsec, and yes, this is a threat, the microsoft employees who fired me manager are going to drop dead.
+You will see.
+They thought they could get away with it, but now they are about to drop dead.
+They wont drop dead by human hands.
+They will just drop dead magically.
+Have a heart attack.
+Something like that.
+Consequences.

 --------------------------------------------------------------------------------------------------------------------
 I know shit is about to hit the fan now, for real.
 I have been working on this for 2 years.